METTER, Ga. (WSAV) – A woman accused of keeping dozens of German Shepherds living in their own filth has pleaded not guilty in Montgomery County.

 Since then, several rescue groups helped rescue more than 100 dogs from the properties.

-Most recently, prosecutors granted a continuance in Powell’s case as the defense waited for documents from the Georgia Department of Agriculture.
+Recently, prosecutors granted a continuance in Powell’s case as the defense waited for documents from the Georgia Department of Agriculture.